Key Takeaways

 Understanding proper essential oil diffuser timing helps prevent overstimulation and supports a more effective sleep routine.

-So running your diffuser for hours doesn’t mean deeper relaxation.
-It often just means your brain has tuned it out.
+So running your diffuser for hours doesn't mean deeper relaxation.
+It often just means your brain has tuned the scent out entirely — and your cortisol levels haven't budged.

 In practical terms:

-• A short session creates a clear transition signal.
+- A short, timed session creates a clear "wind-down" signal.

 How Long to Diffuse Oil at Night?

-Diffusion timing isn’t one-size-fits-all.
-Room size, airflow, humidity, and even personal scent sensitivity all influence how aroma behaves in a space.
+Diffusion timing isn't one-size-fits-all.
+Room size, airflow, humidity, and personal scent sensitivity all influence how aroma behaves in a space.
+Here's a practical starting point:

 → For a deeper breakdown, read: